Project Euler: Example problem and solutions

 If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.

 Find the sum of all the multiples of 3 or 5 below 1000.

-Although this problem is much simpler than the typical problem, it serves to illustrate the potential difference that an efficient algorithm makes.
-The brute-force algorithm examines every natural number less than 1000 and keeps a running sum of those meeting the criteria.
-This method is simple to implement, as shown by the following pseudocode:
+It is a 5% rated problem, indicating it is one of the easiest on the site.
+The initial approach a beginner can come up with is a bruteforce attempt.
+Given the upper bound of 1000 in this case, a bruteforce is easily achievable for most current home computers.
+A Python code that solves it is presented below.